 Artist T. Venkanna confronts the stereotypical ways that define and contrive sexuality, which has become the dominant preoccupation of his practice.
 He often focuses on a sexual fantasy to create an escape from the suffocating norms of society via the simple act of day-dreaming.
 While doing so, he rediscovers certain motifs borrowed from artists like Hockney, Rousseau, and Mondrian, along with specific forms of traditional art.
 He then goes on to subvert each work, contextualizing a historic visual within the contemporary political discourse.

 Venkanna’s practice imbibes a wide range of media, including drawing, painting, sculpture, installation, and performance.
-His crucial linguistic device is formed by integrating the personal, social, and ultimately the political.
-For instance, his last solo exhibition, ‘Looking for Peace,’ explored death in a time of war - for him, the remnants of tragedy persist long after the violence ceases.
+His linguistic device is formed by integrating the personal, social, and ultimately the political.
+For instance, his solo, ‘Looking for Peace’ (2017), explored death in a time of war, where for Venkanna, the remnants of tragedy persist long after the violence ceases.

 Venkanna lives and works in Baroda, India.